-Through March, students from Antioch High School will experience two very different opportunities in the arts with TPAC Education.
+Through March, students from Antioch High School will experience two different opportunities in the arts with TPAC.
 Theatre arts and culinary arts, that is.

-In conjunction with the tour of PIPPIN, TPAC Education received a grant from the Broadway League (the industry trade association) to explore the history and themes of the Tony Award-winning revival.
+In conjunction with the tour of PIPPIN, TPAC received a grant from the Broadway League (the industry trade association) to explore the history and themes of the Tony Award-winning revival.
 Thirty theatre students and Kimberly McLemore, director of the choral and theatre arts department, will take part in sessions led by local artists.
+Activities will include:

 “Pippin is an ideal match for a project with high school students.
 They’ll connect their own lives to the story of the title character, a young man who’s questioning possible directions in his life,” said Kristin Dare-Horsley, TPAC’s director of education outreach.
 “The student will also experience the artistry of two great figures in American musical theatre —composer Stephen Schwartz and director/choreographer Bob Fosse.
 With circus arts added to the mix, it really is a rich, unique experience, and we’re grateful to the Broadway League for providing the opportunity.”

 When they see PIPPIN at TPAC, the Antioch students will take a backstage tour and enjoy dialogue with touring artists.